s2s1osaka/RecSysChallenge2019/README.md

 finished
 ```

-# Getting a submission through a full pipeline
+# Getting a submission with full training dataset
 First, you must place this challenge's dataset in `./data_v2/` folder.
 You can make the submission through loading data, pre-precessing, feature-engineering, local-validation, and prediction, you put into this command as follow
 ```